Pears nutrition: glycemic index, calories, weight loss and diets

-Pears and apples are an important part of this diet.
+Pears and apples are an essential part of this diet.

-Storage of pear can affect its antioxidant capacity and is it important to use pears correctly in order to not waste its beneficial qualities on health.
+The storage of pears can affect their antioxidant capacity, and it is important to use pears correctly in order to not waste their beneficial qualities on health.

-Ripe pears should be refrigerated at a 2 to 7°C (35 to 45°F) temperature and at 85% to 90% humidity.
+Ripe pears should be refrigerated at 2 to 7°C (35 to 45°F) and at 85% to 90% humidity.
 Unripe pears can be kept at room temperature to ripen.
-However pears ripen from the inside out, so when the peel gets soft, the pulp can already be overripe.
+However, pears ripen from the inside out, so the pulp can already be overripe when the peel gets soft.
 The ripeness of pears can be checked by applying pressure to the neck of the fruit.
 If it gives slightly to pressure, it is already ripe.
-You can also speed up the process of ripening by keeping pears close to avocados or bananas (26).
+You can also speed up the ripening process by keeping pears close to avocados or bananas (26).

-You can also freeze pears to lengthen the storage period, however they may lose some nutrients in the process.
+You can also freeze pears to lengthen the storage period; however, they may lose some nutrients.

-After one week of domestic storage, the ascorbic acid content was found to decrease by 75%.
+After one week of domestic storage, the ascorbic acid content decreased by 75%.
 Peeling led to a more than 25% decrease in total phenolics and ascorbic acid (27).
-So it is recommended to consume pears shortly after buying and preferably with peel.
+So it is recommended to consume pears shortly after buying, preferably with peel.

 Consumption and Production

-In 2012, US per-capita consumption of fresh pears was 1.3 kg (2.8 lb), according to the US Department of Agriculture National Agricultural Statistics Service.
-Per-capita consumption of all pear products was about 3 kg (7 lb) in 2010.
-About 60% of the US pear crop is sold as fresh, and 40% is processed, primarily in the form of canned product.
+In 2012, the US per-capita consumption of fresh pears was 2.8 lb (1.3 kg), according to the USDA National Agricultural Statistics Service.
+The per-capita consumption of all pear products was about 7 lb (3 kg) in 2010.
+About 60% of the US pear crop is sold as fresh, and 40% is processed, primarily in the form of canned products.
 The United States is a net exporter of pears (3).

-China, with approximately 17 million tonnes of pear production per year is the largest pear producing country worldwide, comprising around 68% of total production.
-The country that follows is Argentina with 954K tonnes and is followed by Italy with 767K tonnes of pear production per year (28).
+With approximately 17 million tonnes of pear production per year, China is the largest pear-producing country worldwide, comprising around 68% of total production.
+The country that follows is Argentina with 954K tonnes, followed by Italy with 767K tonnes of pear production per year (28).

 Overall, the global pear market revenue in 2018 amounted to 27.3 billion dollars (28).

-The 10 main varieties grown in the United States are Green and Red Anjou, Bartlett and Red Bartlett, Bosc, Comice, Forelle, Seckel, Starkrimson, and Concorde (3).
+The ten main varieties grown in the United States are Green and Red Anjou, Bartlett and Red Bartlett, Bosc, Comice, Forelle, Seckel, Starkrimson, and Concorde (3).

-The varieties mainly differ by their softness and sweetness.
-The Bartlett, Red Bartlett, Comice and Starkrimson are very soft, juicy and sweet, whereas Forelle, Seckel and Bosc are crispy and less sweet (29).
+The varieties mainly differ in their softness and sweetness.
+The Bartlett, Red Bartlett, Comice, and Starkrimson are soft, juicy, and sweet, whereas Forelle, Seckel, and Bosc are crispy and less sweet (29).

-Whatever the variety, the nutrition of pears make this fruit a great choice for most health-conscious consumers.
+Whatever the variety, the nutrition of pears makes this fruit an excellent choice for most health-conscious consumers.